Dog-friendly Guide to Palm Springs

 Something unique about Southern California is all the fields of wind turbines.
 They actually have an official tour in Palm Springs to get a closer look at them, but I’m not sure if they allow dogs.
 We opted for self-exploration.

 To get the backdrop seen below, head to Indian Canyon Drive and Garnett off the I-10.
 If you're driving north on Indian Canyon, turn left on Garnett and go for maybe 1/4 mile and you'll see some spots where you can park.
-There is little to no traffic in this area, so as long as you’re not blocking a major road you should be ok to park wherever you want to shoot.
+There is little to no traffic in this area, so as long as you’re not blocking a major road you should be ok to park wherever you want to take photos.

 stalk mid-century modern homes in indian canyons

 This mid-century community is a gem for those interested in mid-century modern architecture.
-Nearly all the homes in Indian Canyon were built in the mid-century fashion with large glass windows, sprawling porches, and ample accessibility to pools.
-Because of this it has a rich architectural history and amazing, unobstructed views of the Mountains.
+Nearly all the homes in Indian Canyon were built in mid-century fashion with large glass windows, sprawling porches, and ample accessibility to pools.
+Because of this, it has a rich architectural history and amazing, unobstructed views of the Mountains.

 You’ve probably seen some of these homes on Instagram with their beautifully groomed landscaping and colorful front doors.
 The best way to enjoy these homes is by parking and walking the streets.
 I particularly loved the homes on South Yosemite and South Camino Real.